ksu-cs-textbooks/cis300/content/0-Appendix/1-Syntax/reference-value/_index.md

 ---
-title: "Reference vs Value"
+title: "Reference Types and Value Types"
 weight: 5
 pre: "1. "
 ---

-### Reference Types and Value Types

 Data types in C# come in two distinct flavors: *value types* and *reference types*.
 In order to understand the distinction, it helps to consider how space is allocated in C#.
 Whenever a method is called, the space needed to execute that method is allocated from a data structure known as the *call stack*.
 The space for a method includes its local variables, including its parameters (except for [**out** or **ref** parameters](/~rhowell/DataStructures/redirect/out-ref)).
 The organization of the call stack is shown in the following figure: